techidaily/site-games-able/source/_posts/reactivate-lost-wordle-streak-iosandroid-fixes.md

 ## Why Your Wordle Streak Is Gone

  Your Wordle streak will disappear if you delete your browsing history, delete your browsing data, or reset your phone.
-Some users have also reported traveling can[reset their Wordle streak](https://www.makeuseof.com/how-to-reset-wordle-streak-iphone-android/) .
+Some users have also reported traveling can [reset their Wordle streak](https://www.makeuseof.com/how-to-reset-wordle-streak-iphone-android/) .
 This might have something to do with time zone changes.

  Your Wordle streak might also disappear if you added the Wordle shortcut to the home screen on your mobile device.
 We're not sure why this is the case, as bookmarks also use the same mobile browser where your original streak was.
 You can resolve this by continuing to play on your mobile browser.

- If you love Wordle, but once a day isn't enough, you should also consider these[six Wordle clones](https://www.makeuseof.com/best-wordle-clones-for-iphone/) before trying to get your streak back.
+ If you love Wordle, but once a day isn't enough, you should also consider these [six Wordle clones](https://www.makeuseof.com/best-wordle-clones-for-iphone/) before trying to get your streak back.

 ## Can You Get Your Wordle Streak Back?